Stochastic contextual bandits with graph feedback: from independence number to MAS number: Algorithms achieving the regret upper bounds

 \subsection{Learning under self-avoiding contexts}

 Given a learner's algorithm for the first sequential game, we are ready to provide an algorithm for bandit learning under any self-avoiding context sequence.
 The algorithm relies on the well-known idea of arm elimination \citep{even2006action}: for each context $c\in [M]$, we maintain an active set $A_c$ consisting of all probably good actions so far under this context based on usual confidence bounds of the rewards.
 To embed the sequential games into the algorithm, we further make use of the \emph{layering technique} in \citep{lykouris20a,dann2020reinforcement}: for $\ell\in \mathbb{N}$, we construct the set $A_{c,\ell}$ as the active set on layer $\ell$ such that all actions in $A_{c,\ell-1}$ have been taken for at least $\ell-1$ times.
 In other words, the active set $A_{c,\ell}$ is formed based on $\ell-1$ reward observations of all currently active actions.
-As higher layer indicates higher estimation accuracy, the learner now aims to minimize the duration of any single layer $\ell$, which is precisely the place we will play an independent sequential game.
+As higher layer indicates higher estimation accuracy, the learner now aims to minimize the duration of each layer $\ell$, which is precisely the place we will play an independent sequential game.

-The description of the algorithm is summarized in Algorithm \ref{alg:arm_elim_SA}, and we assume without loss of generality that the self-avoiding contexts comes in the order of $1,\cdots,M$ (the duration of some contexts might be zero).
-During each context, Algorithm \ref{alg:arm_elim_SA} sequentially constructs a shrinking sequence of active sets $A_{c,1}\supseteq A_{c,2}\supseteq\cdots$, and on each layer $\ell$, the algorithm plays the sequential game I based on the current status (past plays $(A_{c',\ell})_{c'\le c}$, or equivalently $(A_{c',\ell} \backslash \Nout(\cup_{i<c'} D_{i,\ell}) )_{c'\le c}$, of the adversary, and past plays $(D_{c',\ell})_{c'<c}$ of the learner).
-After the rewards of all actions of $A_{c,\ell}$ have been observed once, the algorithm constructs the active set $A_{c,\ell+1}$ for the next layer based on the confidence bound \eqref{eq:confidence_bounds} and sample size $\ell$.
+The description of the algorithm is summarized in Algorithm \ref{alg:arm_elim_SA}, and we assume without loss of generality that the self-avoiding contexts comes in the order of $1,\dots,M$ (the duration of some contexts might be zero).
+During each context, Algorithm \ref{alg:arm_elim_SA} sequentially constructs a shrinking sequence of active sets $A_{c,1}\supseteq A_{c,2}\supseteq\cdots$, and on each layer $\ell$, the algorithm plays the sequential game I based on the current status (past plays $(A_{c',\ell})_{c'\le c}$, or equivalently $(A_{c',\ell} \backslash \Nout(\cup_{i<c'} D_{i,\ell}) )_{c'\le c}$, of the adversary, and past plays $(D_{c',\ell})_{c'<c}$ of the learner).\footnote{It is possible that, at some layer $\ell$ and for some context $c$, every action active under $c$ has been explored, i.e. $A_{c,\ell} \backslash \Nout(\cup_{c'<c} D_{i,\ell})=\varnothing$.
+In this case, the learner simply skips to next layers by choosing $D_c=\varnothing$.} After the rewards of all actions of $A_{c,\ell}$ have been observed once, the algorithm constructs the active set $A_{c,\ell+1}$ for the next layer based on the confidence bound \eqref{eq:confidence_bounds} and sample size $\ell$.

 The following theorem summarizes the performance of the algorithm.

 \begin{theorem}[Regret upper bound of Algorithm \ref{alg:arm_elim_SA}] Let the subroutine $\Acal$ for the sequential game I be the polynomial-time algorithm given by Lemma \ref{lemma:sequential_game_I}.
 Then with probability at least $1-\delta$, the regret of Algorithm \ref{alg:arm_elim_SA} is upper bounded by